“B” horizon

 bud development when green tissue

-becomes visible in the spring |
+becomes visible in the spring. |

 budding |

-- the propagation of a plant by inserting a
+propagation of a plant by inserting

 dormant